-All over the world, developers use Bluetooth to achieve wireless connections at distances of more than a kilometer, and these connections are the foundation of a new generation use cases like industrial asset tracking and large-scale sensor networks.
+All over the world, developers use Bluetooth® technology to achieve wireless connections at distances of more than a kilometer, and these connections are the foundation of a new generation use cases like industrial asset tracking and large-scale sensor networks.

-Bluetooth can do a lot more than given credit for, and, through innovation in consumer applications, it continues to enhance the lives of millions of people around the world.
+Bluetooth technology can do a lot more than given credit for, and, through innovation in consumer applications, it continues to enhance the lives of millions of people around the world.
 But, in some ways, its success created a narrow perception of its capabilities.
-In truth, Bluetooth is used to solve a multitude of less commonly known commercial and industrial challenges.
+In truth, Bluetooth solutions are used to solve a multitude of less commonly known commercial and industrial challenges.

-Check out the Bluetooth range estimator and see how far Bluetooth can go for you.
+Check out the Bluetooth range estimator and see how far Bluetooth range can go for you.

 Calculate the expected range between two Bluetooth devices.